Appeal Options - trademarks

 - Administrative transfer

 A protest is a complaint that comes to the Norwegian Industrial Property Office (NIPO) from a third party during the application processing.
-An objection is a complaint that comes in after the mark is registered.
-The person who delivers a protest will not formally be a party to the case, but upon filing an objection, you become a party to the case.
+An opposition is a complaint that comes in after the mark is registered.
+The person who delivers a protest will not formally be a party to the case, but upon filing an opposition, you become a party to the case.

 A protest is an objection to the registration of a trademark.
 For example, you have discovered that someone is applying for a trademark that you think is a descriptive term that should be kept free for anyone to use, or someone is applying for a trademark that you believe is too close to your own registered or incorporated brand.